-For the fiscal year 2023, as in past years, successful and timely manufacturing operations to meet the demands of Vecima's VBS and Telematics customers depend upon Vecima obtaining adequate supplies of materials, parts and equipment on a timely basis from third parties.
+For the fiscal year 2023, as in past years, successful and timely manufacturing operations to meet the demands of Vecima's VBS and Telematics customers depend upon Vecima obtaining adequate supplies of materials, parts, and equipment on a timely basis from third parties.
 Although Vecima uses materials, parts, and equipment available from multiple suppliers, Vecima also has a limited number of sole or limited source suppliers for some materials, parts, and equipment and in some instances, Vecima relies on sole and limited source suppliers for some of our raw materials, parts, components, and subassemblies that are critical to the manufacturing of its products.
-For fiscal year 2023, Vecima expects that some of its suppliers may extend lead-times, limit supplies or increase prices.
-To manage this risk Vecima is working to qualify alternative suppliers.
+For fiscal year 2024, Vecima expects that some of its suppliers may extend lead-times, limit supplies, or increase prices.
+To manage this risk Vecima continuously works to explore and qualify alternative suppliers.

 Vecima's CDS business does not "manufacture" its products.
 It uses proprietary software loaded on commercial off-the-shelf software for sales to Vecima's customers.
-Such assemblies of these products are performed in Duluth, Georgia and at Vecima's third-party logistics partner in Chicago, Illinois.
-Vecima's CDS business sometimes purchases product components or subcontracts assembled components from a single supplier to obtain the required technology and the most favourable price and delivery terms.
-These components include systems, system boards, memory, CPUs, mother boards, storage devices, software and chassis.
+Such assemblies of these products are performed in Duluth, Georgia, which facility is certified to the ISO 9001:2015 standard, and at Vecima's third-party logistics partner in Chicago, Illinois.
+Vecima's CDS business sometimes purchases product components or subcontracts assembled components from a single supplier to obtain the required technology and the most favorable price and delivery terms.
+These components include systems, system boards, memory, CPUs, mother boards, storage devices, software, and chassis.